kubedb/cli/docs/guides/elasticsearch/snapshot/instant_backup.md

 - `spec.storageSecretName` points to the Secret containing the credentials for snapshot storage destination.
 - `spec.gcs.bucket` points to the bucket name used to store the snapshot data.

-In this case, `kubedb.com/kind: Elasticsearch` tells KubeDB operator that this Snapshot belongs to a Elasticsearch object.
+In this case, `kubedb.com/kind: Elasticsearch` tells KubeDB operator that this Snapshot belongs to an Elasticsearch object.
 Only Elasticsearch controller will handle this Snapshot object.

 > Note: Snapshot and Secret objects must be in the same namespace as Elasticsearch, `infant-elasticsearch`.

-#### Snapshot storage Secret
+#### Snapshot Storage Secret

 Storage Secret should contain credentials that will be used to access storage destination.
 In this tutorial, snapshot data will be stored in a Google Cloud Storage (GCS) bucket.